Guide to Setting Up Private Name Servers | HostGator Support

 Domains registered with other registrars

-If you purchased your domain from another registrar, you must register the name servers with that registrar.
-From your registrar's account, you will want to look for options along the lines of register DNScreate DNS or add DNS.
-The only way to create name servers is by using the IP addresses we assigned to your ns1.example.com and ns2.example.com.
-If there isn't a field asking for the IP, you are not in the right place.
+If you purchased your domain from another provider, you must register the name servers with that registrar.
+From your registrar's account, you will want to look for options along the lines of "register DNS," "create DNS," or "add DNS."
+The only way to create name servers is by using the IP addresses we assigned to your hosting server.
+If there isn't a field asking for the IP address, you are not in the right place.

 Registering private name servers vs. changing DNS